EDASC hosts virtual Investor Appreciation Celebration

 Skagit County business and community leaders gathered virtually Dec.
 1 to network, connect and hear from EDASC about important updates during the fifth annual EDASC Investor Appreciation Celebration.

-The no-cost after-hours event, sponsored by Trico Companies, as a special thanks to EDASC Investors.
+The no-cost after-hours event, sponsored by TRICO Companies, served as a special thank you to EDASC Investors.
 The event saw changes in 2020 due to COVID-19 restrictions, namely with the move to Zoom rather than in person.